WBD Investors Have Opportunity to Lead Warner Bros. Discovery, Inc. (NASDAQ: WBD) Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Warner Bros.
-Discovery, Inc. (NASDAQ: WBD) between February 23, 2024 and August 7, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than January 24, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Warner Bros.
+Discovery, Inc. (NASDAQ: WBD) between February 23, 2024 and August 7, 2024, both dates inclusive (the "Class Period"), of the important January 24, 2025 lead plaintiff deadline.

 So what: If you purchased WBD securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.